Ms. Rachel: Activism

-In May 2025, The New York Times printed the unevidenced suggestion from the advocacy group StopAntisemitism that Ms. Rachel was being funded by Hamas.
-Ms. Rachel wrote to The New York Times that "This accusation is not only absurd, it’s patently false," and "caring about children in Gaza is a direct continuation of the work I’ve been doing most of my life.
-We don’t care about only some of our students because of where those students were born, we care about every one of them."
+Accurso's pro-Gaza activism has drawn ire from right-wing media and a number of pro-Israel and Jewish advocacy organisations, who have accused her of antisemitism.
+In one incident, Accurso drew criticism after liking an Instagram comment that said "free America from the Jews"; she later apologized and explained that the like was accidental.
+In May 2025, The New York Times cited The New York Post as reporting that the advocacy group StopAntisemitism wrote a letter to Attorney General Pam Bondi asking her to investigate whether Accurso was receiving funding to support Hamas.
+Accurso wrote to The New York Times that "This accusation is not only absurd, it's patently false," and "caring about children in Gaza is a direct continuation of the work I've been doing most of my life.
+We don't care about only some of our students because of where those students were born, we care about every one of them."
 She announced that she was "unsubscribing from The New York Times because of its biased and dehumanizing coverage of Palestinians and Palestine, and its failure to uphold journalistic integrity."